coqlover/seaverify/README.md

     n += 1
 ```

 You can annotate it with some properties.
-For instance that n increases.
+For instance, that n increases.

 ```python
 @instruction